AkomaMathaino/spotlify/README.md

 4. Run the docker containers with the command `docker compose up -d`.
 5. Make the database migrations with the commands `python manage.py makemigrations` followed by `python manage.py migrate`.
 6. API requests can now be made using an API testing tool, such as Insomnia, and data will be created, retrieved, updated, or deleted accordingly.
+7. Stop docker containers with the command `docker compose down --rmi all`.